untemps/dom-observer/README.md

 If the timeout value is set to 0, observation will keep running until a change is made or the `clear` method is explicitly called.

-Once a modification happens, the promise is resolved with an object containing the following properties:
+Once a modification occurs, the promise is resolved with an object containing the following properties:

 | Props           | Type   | Description                                       |
 | --------------- | ------ | ------------------------------------------------- |